johan162/hpdf_table/docs/TablesFromData.md

 records from a DB.

-The nice thing about separating layout and table structure from the data population in the callbacks is that this can almost be seen as a poor mans model-view-controller where the table structure is completely separate from the
+The nice thing about separating layout and table structure from the data population in the callbacks is that this can almost be seen as a poor man's model-view-controller where the table structure is completely separate from the

 A good way to start designing a table is to make a sketch on how it should look.
 Our goal is to crete the table structure as shown in the empty table in **Figure 14** below